 Word of the Handiham Program spread throughout the Upper Midwest, then across the country, and around the world.
 It became impossible to continue the work of the Program as a volunteer organization.
 Something had to be done, or the Handiham Program would be a victim of its own success.
 The answer emerged when Courage Center agreed to accept the Handiham Program as an integrated part of Courage Center, and in 1975 the Minnesota Handiham Program merged with Courage Center to become a full service, providing help wherever there was a need.

-The Courage Kenny Handiham Program, now a fully-integrated service of Courage Kenny Rehabilitation Institute, is able to call on the resources of its parent organization, from accounting and counseling to rehabilitation medicine and physical therapy, in order to better serve its students and members.
+The Courage Kenny Handiham Program, now a fully-integrated service of Courage Kenny Rehabilitation Institute, is able to call on the resources of its parent organization, from accounting and counseling to rehabilitation medicine and physical therapy, to better serve its students and members.

 Ned Carman has passed away, but the Courage Kenny Handiham Program’s headquarters station bears his callsign, W0ZSW, and an organization of volunteers and paid staff carries on his good work of sharing amateur radio with people who have physical disabilities.